blondie7575/WeeGUI/Documentation.md

 The basic "unit" of WeeGUI operations is the *View*.
 Your program can have up to 16 views at one time, and views are identified with a 4-bit ID number.
 Buttons and checkboxes are also views, and require their own view ID.
 So, for example, if you have four buttons, you have room for twelve other views of any type.

-A View in a rectangle inside which content is displayed.
+A View is a rectangle inside which content is displayed.
 Content exists in a special coordinate system local to the view it is displayed in.
 This content can be larger than the view is onscreen.
 When drawn, content is clipped to the edges of the view.
-Content can also be scrolled in any direction, thus creating a larger virtual space that view shows a small piece of any one time.
+Content can also be scrolled in any direction, thus creating a larger virtual space that the view shows a small piece of at any one time.

 Many API calls rely on the concept of a "selected" view.
 One view at a time can be "selected", and subsequent view-related operations will apply to that view.
 There is no visual effect to "selecting" a view.
 It's simply a way to tell WeeGUI which view you are currently interested in.

+'IMPORTANT:' The visual border around a view (usually a simply 1-pixel outline) is drawn *outside* the bounds of the view.
+This means you need to allow room you views.
+Don't attempt to place a view in columns 0 or 79, or rows 0 or 23.
+In order to maximize rendering speed, WeeGUI takes only minimal precautions to prevent rendering outside the visible screen area.

 Cursors